-Most of the table functions are grayed out and unavailable unless you access an existing table in the text area.
+Most of the table options are grayed out and unavailable unless you access an existing table in the text area.

 To resize a table, press and drag a table's corners or sides.

 To use your keyboard to jump to the editor toolbar, press ALT + F10.
-On a Mac, press Fn + ALT + F10.
+On a Mac, press Fn + OPT + F10.
 Use the arrow keys to select an option.